BaliDataMan/airflow-docker-setup-bash-script/README.md

 Hit http://localhost:8080/ to get airflow login page.

+BAM!
-NOTE - If you face errors while running the bash script, just open the airflow-docker-setup.sh and I have mentioned expected errors in comments with there solution links.
+In case you face error while running the bash script, just open the airflow-docker-setup.sh and I have mentioned expected errors in comments with there solution links.